Best Color Light for Sleep: We Tested Down the Top Options

 • Terrible color rendering, colors will look red or black.

-• Can be off-putting for guests or roommates that aren’t on board.
+• It can be off-putting for guests or roommates who aren’t on board.

 The Best Lights for Sleeping